mrciolino/wiki-backup/timeline.md

 - [The Second Time Chamber](/Events/the-second-time-chamber)
 - [Spoops vs. Zeus](/Events/spoops-vs-zeus)
 - The party goes to the Library Dimension
+- Breezy-E starts tearing pages out of some books, and using them to roll joints.
 - The party encounters two terrasques.
 A robotic terrasque and another one.
 - Bazzdos captures and tames the robot terrasque.
 - [The Great Sins of Spoops](/Events/the-great-sins-of-spoops)